-Touch points are valuable because they accelerate the sales process – or at the very least, they accelerate how the purchasing process is perceived by the seller.
-If more than half of the buying process is complete before a buyer engages with a salesperson, it’s essential to use marketing to generate as many touches as possible during that “invisible” phase, since marketing is almost always a lower cost way to achieve touches.
+Touch points are valuable because they accelerate the sales process.
+The latest research indicates that more than half of the buying process is now complete before a buyer engages with a salesperson.
+Because of this, it’s essential to use marketing to generate as many touches as possible during that early part of a customer's buying process.
 A company that has effective marketing will have touched a customer several times before it even knows the name of that customer.
 Indeed, the goal of marketing is to move the customer as far along the buying process as possible, so that the sales team’s time will be well utilized when they do connect with a buyer.

 How Many Touches is Right For Your Business?

 Knowing the number of touch points you need helps marketers and sales people plan their programs and set realistic expectations.

 Here's an example.
 Janet Campbell, vice-president at records management company TAB, uses a 10 - 16 touch rule.
 She knows that between the marketing and the sales teams’ efforts, a prospect needs to hear the TAB message between 10 and 16 times before a deal will be done.
 Janet uses that 10 - 16 touch guideline to plan TAB’s marketing and sales activities.

 There are rules of thumb that companies can use based on the nature of their product and service, and the type of target customers they pursue, to identify the right range of touches.
 Every company has a different number of touches that it can predict based on past experience with new and existing customers.